Anne B. Young: Early and personal life

-Young grew up in Evanston, a suburb located on the North Shore of Chicago.
+Young grew up in Winnetka, a suburb located on the North Shore of Chicago.
 Growing up, her feisty nature earned her the nickname of "Tiger Annie" among friends and family.
 As a result, she was sent to prep school to keep her out of trouble.
 Both of Young's parents were involved in science; her father studied chemistry at Harvard, and her mother studied physics at Vassar College.

 After receiving her undergraduate degree from Vassar College, Young enrolled in an MD/PhD Program at Johns Hopkins Medical School.
 There, she met her first husband, John (Jack) B. Penney Jr. Throughout their marriage, they collaborated professionally and together had two daughters, Jessica and Ellen.
 Penney died suddenly in 1999.
 Young is currently married to her high school boyfriend Stetson Ames.

 Throughout her life, Young has had trouble reading due to dyslexia.
 After Penney's death, Young also struggled with depression and was diagnosed with bipolar disorder for which she receives therapy.
 She continued to run the department of neurology at Massachusetts General Hospital.

 Professional career

 Overview

 Young's research career includes many highlights.
 In 1974 she published a paper contributing to the discovery of glutamate as a neurotransmitter.
 Additionally, a 1989 paper she co-authored describing an anatomically and pharmacologically derived model of basal ganglia disorders has been cited over 5000 times.
 As part of the Huntington Study Group, Young has published multiple reviews about the progress of research on Huntington's Disease.
 Additionally, she participated in an assessment of the Unified Huntington's Disease Rating Scale, which has been cited over 1000 times.

 She received a BA in chemistry from Vassar College.
 Young was then awarded both an M.D. and Ph.D. in Pharmacology from Johns Hopkins within 5 years.
 Her dissertation work was in a neuropharmacology lab focused on psychiatric disorders.
 Their group helped to define the role of neurotransmitters in different cell types.
 She completed residency training in neurology at the University of California San Francisco.
 With her late husband John B. Penney Jr., Young started a laboratory at the University of Michigan studying the anatomy and pharmacology of the basal ganglia.
 In 1991, Young was appointed chief of neurology at Massachusetts General Hospital and the Julianne Dorn Professor of Neurology at Harvard Medical School.
 She was the first female service chief in the hospital's 180-year history.
 She and Penney developed the Mass General Institute for Neurodegenerative Disease, a collaborative location to streamline the process of research and clinical treatment development.
-Throughout her career, Young participated in the Venezuela Huntington’s Disease Project with Nancy Wexler.
-Young was the president of the Society for Neuroscience from 2003 to 2004 and of the American Neurological Association from 2003 to 2005.
+Throughout her career, Young participated in the Venezuela Huntington's Disease Project with Nancy Wexler.
+Young was the president of the Society for Neuroscience from 2003 to 2004 and of the American Neurological Association from 2002 to 2004.